 EV Comp

-It stands for Exposure Compensation.
-Majority of the times you can just leave EV Comp at default (Zero).
+EV Comp stands for Exposure Compensation.
+In most cases, you can leave EV Comp at the default setting (zero).

-When the camera tries to change exposure, it would look at the whole image and get an average value of the current exposure and bring it down or up to the middle grey value.
+When the camera adjusts exposure, it looks at the entire image and calculates an average value for the current exposure, bringing it up or down to a middle grey value.

-Changing the EV Comp value is basically telling the camera to either brighten or darken the image from the optimal exposure it perceives.
+Adjusting the EV Comp value tells the camera to either brighten or darken the image from the optimal exposure it perceives.

-When you are filming a subject that is darker or brighter than the background, and if you leave EV Comp at default (0), your image will probably look over-exposed, or under-exposed.
-In this case you’d want to adjust EV Comp.
-But for FPV we are usually filming a whole environment so we don’t really need to change it too much.
+If you’re filming a subject that is darker or brighter than the background and leave EV Comp at the default setting (0), your image may appear overexposed or underexposed.
+In this case, you’ll want to adjust EV Comp.
+However, for FPV, we typically film the entire environment, so there’s usually no need to make significant adjustments.

 White Balance